joewie-zz/HDF5-vs-RDBMS/src/com/medneo/hdf5/docs/README.md

 ```
 docker exec -it mysql sh
 ```
-if you want to interact with the database.
+if you want to interact with the database or adapt the start script as currently no port is exposed.